 Tinker, Workshop, and Build

-Tinker is the original block-based builder, scoped to game-level markets.
-Workshop is the experimentation surface for forking, comparing, and stress-testing models. /build is the unified entry point that lets you start either flow from one place.
-The block catalog is shared, so a model built in Tinker can be opened in Workshop and vice versa.
+Tinker is the original builder, scoped to game-level markets.
+Workshop is where you copy, compare, and stress-test models against each other. /build is the single entry point that lets you start either way from one place.
+They share the same building pieces, so a model built in Tinker opens in Workshop and vice versa.

 Gridiron and the live game viewer